madc/Miki/readme.md

 ### Basic Authentication

-Miki. supports a Basic Authentication.
+Miki supports a Basic Authentication.
 Have a look at src/config.php to set it up.
 The authentication is based on this [Gist](https://gist.github.com/1740012) by Masao Maeda.

 ### Pages